Sarnia Legionnaires (1954–1970): Remembering the Legionnaires

 In June 1999 the Legionnaires held a reunion in Sarnia, with players returning from as far away as Australia and Seattle, Washington.
 Organizer Buck Wright told the Sarnia Observer that the team had once "set a record for 27 or 28 wins in a row."
 No other details were given, but the Legionnaires did post 33 wins and just 3 losses in the 1958–59 season, so it's possible that they won 27 or 28 in a row that year.

 On Nov.
 10, 2007 the Sarnia Sting took to the ice against Kingston in an OHL game wearing replica Sarnia Legionnaire jerseys.
 After the game, they auctioned the sweaters off to raise money for the Sarnia branch of the Royal Canadian Legion.
 The 20 jerseys fetched more than $5,000.
 Almost 4,000 fans took in the game, which included a pre-game ceremony in which members of the 1968 Sutherland Cup winning Legionnaires were introduced to the crowd.

 Soon after, in the summer of 2008, the Sarnia Blast of the Greater Ontario Junior Hockey League were bought and renamed the Sarnia Legionnaires.
-The renaming of the former "Bees" to the Legionnaires takes Sarnia Jr. B hockey full circle to its glory days again and has resurrected the popularity of Jr. B hockey in the Sarnia region.
+The renaming of the former "Bees" to the Legionnaires takes Sarnia Jr. B hockey maintained the popularity of Jr. B hockey in the Sarnia region.

 The new Legionnaires have lived up to the old team's legend.
 In the 2008–09 season they finished first in the Western Conference of the Greater Ontario Hockey League.
 In the playoffs, they eliminated the St. Thomas Stars, Strathroy Rockets and London Nationals to win the Weir Cup as Western Ontario Jr. 'B' champions.
 It was the sixth time a Sarnia Jr. 'B' team with the Legionnaire name has won a championship.